Wilson's Arch (Jerusalem): Women’s section and gallery (2006)

 New construction also included a women's section and gallery, which was dedicated on May 25, 2006, a little more than two months after the March dedication ceremony.
-While not an officially declared synagogue, this addition creates a woman's section to allow separate seating during worship services and special events conducted within the Wilson's Arch prayer area, including Bar Mitzvah ceremonies, and advertisements for special programs such as the middle-of-the-night prayers climaxing the six-week "Shovavim" period have made a point of reminding women that this new area exists.
+While not an officially declared synagogue, this addition creates a women's section to allow separate seating during worship services and special events conducted within the Wilson's Arch prayer area, including Bar Mitzvah ceremonies, and advertisements for special programs such as the middle-of-the-night prayers concluding the six-week "Shovavim" period have made a point of reminding women that this new area exists.
 According to the Western Wall Heritage Foundation, this construction allowed women for the first time to "take part in the services held inside under the Arch."
 On May 14, 2008, United States First Lady Laura Bush visited the new women's section during her visit to Israel.

 Eternal light (2010)

 On July 25, 2010, a Ner Tamid, an oil-burning "eternal light," was installed within the prayer hall within Wilson's Arch, the first eternal light installed in the area of the Western Wall.
 According to the Western Wall Heritage Foundation, requests have been made for many years that "an olive oil lamp be placed in the prayer hall of the Western Wall Plaza, as is the custom in Jewish synagogues, to represent the menorah of the Temple in Jerusalem as well as the continuously burning fire on the altar of burnt offerings in front of the Temple, especially in the closest place to where they used to stand."